Degree and Funding

 Playwriting

-The playwriting concentration at MCW is a demanding, three-year course of study designed for artists committed to professional dramatic writing and its teaching.
+The playwriting concentration at MCW is a demanding, three-year course of study designed for artists committed to professional dramatic writing.
 The curriculum emphasizes the generation and revision of new work, both by the individual playwright and in progressive collaborations with other writers and artists.

 Screenwriting